k-kuw/Weather-Food/README.md

 ## How It Works
 1. Choose your area.
-2. You can confirm weather information.
+2. Area set.
-3. Push today's food button.
+3. Select and push the time button.
-4. You get the food proposal.
+4. You get the weather information and food proposal.

 ## Features
 //TODO add the features